The-Evil-Pickle/Replay-the-Spire/README.md

 # Keywords
 Name | Type | Description
 --- | --- | ---
 Necrotic Poison | Power (Debuff) | An alternate kind of Poison.
 Does double damage, but is reduced by half each turn.
+Does damage at end of turn rather than at start.
 Normal Poison does not count down while Necrotic Poison is applied.

 # Potions
 Name | Rarity | Description (post-ascension-11 changes in parenthesis)